Which Borderlands 4 character should you play?

 (Image credit: 2K)

-Elemental Affinities: Incendiary, Cryo
+• Elemental Affinities: Incendiary, Cryo

 Amon is as frontline as they come, with the best Borderlands 4 Amon build thriving in the middle of combat.
 Crucible – which gives Amon three Forgeaxes to throw and retrieve – is one of the more offensive-leaning of the three, forcing you to wade into the thick of things to grab your axes and refund cooldowns.
-Similarly, Onslaught – which gives bonuses to shields, damage, and movement speed along with a Rocket Punch dash to enemies – encourages getting in between your allies and the foe.
-On the defensive side, Forgeshield lets Amon block all damage from the front while sending out waves of Cryo damage, which again helps maintain that frontline for your team.
+Similarly, Onslaughter – which gives bonuses to shields, damage, and movement speed along with a Rocket Punch dash to enemies – encourages getting in between your allies and the foe.
+On the defensive side, Scourge lets Amon block all damage from the front while sending out waves of Cryo damage, which again helps maintain that frontline for your team.

 If you want to feel big and brash – and who doesn't in Borderlands? – Forgeknight is the best option.
 And if you're a fan of shotguns, this is the best pick for enabling that close-up playstyle.

-Borderlands 4 Rafa, Exo-Soldier class
+Borderlands 4 Rafa, the Exo-Soldier

 Borderlands 4 Exo-Soldier class Rafa